All Episodes

 But this may be Donald Trump's Katrina.

-This is an event that could take down a president's what the Iran hostage crisis was in the final year of Carter's presidency.
+This is an event that could take down a presidency.

-Uh, but but playing in his political sandbox uh while this virus continues to spread silently across America.
+The president is doing nothing but playing in his political sandbox while this virus continues to spread silently across America.

-The virus is going to kill Americans, regardless of their stupidity.
+The virus is going to kill Americans regardless of their stupidity.

 Or actually, because of their stupidity.